The Generalized Matrix Separation Problem: Algorithms: Discussion

 \section{Discussion}

 In this paper, we presented a comprehensive framework for solving the generalized matrix separation problem.
-Through ADMM and utilizing efficient algorithmic strategies for various structures of the filtering matrix $H$, we demonstrated significant improvements in both computational efficiency and recovery accuracy.
+Through ADMM and utilizing efficient algorithmic strategies for various structures of the filtering matrix $\mH$, we demonstrated significant improvements in both computational efficiency and recovery accuracy.
 We introduced a preconditioning method that improves convergence and is supported by theoretical guarantees under standard incoherence assumptions.
+Based on this preconditioning technique, \textbf{we recommend Algorithm~\ref{alg:gms_c} for the general matrix separation problem} and Algorithm~\ref{alg:gts_c} for the specialized tensor case.
+Additionally, we provide parameter choices based on extensive numerical experiments.

 Our numerical experiments confirm the robustness and scalability of the proposed algorithms across a variety of scenarios, including applications to video data for simultaneous background removal and deblurring.
 The ability of our methods to efficiently handle circulant, separable, and block-structured filters shows their practical relevance in real-world problems.

-Future work may consider extensions to adaptive or time-varying filters and aim to establish stronger recovery guarantees under broader conditions.
+The Singular Value Thresholding step that appears in every iteration of Algorithm~\ref{alg:gms_c} or Algorithm~\ref{alg:gts_c}, remains the primary computational bottleneck.
+Randomized SVD~\cite{rSVD} should be considered to speed up the computations for more realistic implementation.
+Moreover, we may consider extensions to adaptive or time-varying filters and aim to establish stronger recovery guarantees under broader conditions.